Ucropit/eiq-calculator/README.md

 # EIQ Calculator
-package for calculating the eiq of the inputs applied in ucropit cultivation
+Package for calculating the eiq of the inputs applied in ucropit Crop

 ## Installation